vectorclash/image-optimizer/README.md

 ## How It Works

-The optimizer uses a multi-stage approach to ensure images meet your target file size:
+The optimizer has two modes:

+### Quality-Based Optimization (Default)

+When no target size is specified, the tool optimizes for visual quality:

+1. **Quality Range**: Uses quality 85-95 (configurable) for excellent visual quality
+2. **Single Pass**: Compresses each image once at the maximum quality setting
+3. **Format-Specific Compression**:
+   - **PNG**: Palette-based lossy compression with maximum compression level (9)
+   - **JPG**: MozJPEG for superior compression quality
+4. **Predictable Results**: Consistent quality across all images while achieving good file size reduction

+This mode is ideal when you want to compress images as much as possible while maintaining high visual quality, without worrying about specific file size limits.

+### Size-Based Optimization (Optional)

+When you specify `--size` or `--size-kb`, the tool targets a specific file size:

 1. **Safety Margin**: Targets 1KB below your specified limit (e.g., 39KB for 40KB target) to account for filesystem overhead
 2. **Initial Check**: If image is already under the adjusted target, it's simply copied
 3. **Binary Search**: Uses quality levels 10-95 to find optimal compression while staying under target
-4. **Format-Specific Compression**:
+4. **Format-Specific Compression**: Same as quality mode
-   - **PNG**: Palette-based lossy compression with maximum compression level (9)
-   - **JPG**: MozJPEG for superior compression quality
 5. **Aggressive Fallback**: If target isn't reached, tries:
    - Lower quality levels (down to quality 1)
    - Metadata stripping